Juan José Gerardi Conedera: Aftermath

-On 8 June 2001, three army officers: Colonel Byron Disrael Lima Estrada and Captain Byron Lima Oliva (who were father and son), and José Obdulio Villanueva, were convicted of Gerardi's murder and sentenced to 30-year prison terms.
-The priest Mario Orantes, whom the court had identified as an accomplice, was sentenced to 20 years.
+On 8 June 2001, three army officers: Colonel Byron Disrael Lima Estrada and Captain Byron Miguel Lima Oliva (who were father and son), and Sergeant José Obdulio Villanueva (a non-commissioned officer rank), were convicted of Gerardi's murder and sentenced to 30-year prison terms.
+The priest Mario Leonel Orantes Nájera, whom the court had identified as an accomplice, was sentenced to 20 years.
 The case was precedent-setting in that it was the first time that members of the military had been tried in a civilian court.
 The defendants appealed, and in March 2005 an appeals court lowered the Limas' sentences to 20 years each.
 Orantes' sentence was left unchanged.
 Villanueva had been killed in a prison riot in 2003 before the appeal verdict was reached.
 The Constitutional Court in April 2007 upheld the new sentences.
 Lima Estrada, the father, had been trained at the School of the Americas.
 He was later granted parole in 2012.
 Lima Oliva, the son, was shot dead in jail in July 2016.
 Lima Oliva had been denied parole on two different occasions and was attempting to take control of Pavon prison when he was shot dead along with several other prisoners.
 He was believed to have been a longtime leader of an organized crime cell which was centered from within Pavon prison.